Bantolomeus/bookmaster4000mkii/README.md

 ### Contribute

-Please check the repo out, use it yourself and come back with feature requests/bug tickets
+Please check out the repo, use it yourself and come back with feature requests/bug tickets

 Also on any open issue we would be happy to get some help.
 So far they're not labeled with a 'good for beginner' label.